-What is faith like a seed?
+What is seed-like faith?
 You’ve may have never asked or even considered that strange question.
 Perhaps if I asked – What is the promise of a seed?
 Or, What is the hope of a seed?
 The answers to those questions may give us a clue.
 The promise of a seed is life, growth, reproduction, and depending on the seed, harvest.
 There is also one more promise we rarely consider.
 That a seed will grow “after its kind.”
 A truth that is so common we rarely think about it.
 Plant an acorn get an oak tree.
 Corn grows corn.
 A mustard seed grows into a mustard plant.
 An apple seed into an apple tree.
 The faith in a seed is all of these things but it must be nurtured to grow.

-In our last article, Kyle quoted Luke 17:6 from the New Living Translation and highlighted the size aspect of faith.
-Specifically faith the size of a miniscule mustard seed.
-I too am using Luke 17:6 as today’s scripture although from another English translation.
-“And the Lord said, “If you had faith like a mustard seed, you would say to this mulberry tree, ‘Be uprooted and be planted in the sea’; and it would obey you.”
+Consider, “And the Lord said, “If you had faith like a mustard seed, you would say to this mulberry tree, ‘Be uprooted and be planted in the sea’; and it would obey you.”
 (Luke 17:6, NASB95) What does it mean to have faith “like” a mustard seed?
 In several accounts, Jesus uses the smallness of the mustard seed to make His point. (see Matthew 13:31-21, Mark 4:31) Size is one important aspect, but there also seems to be more to consider, apply, and nurture.

 Now, I’m not going to get all faith-preacher wonky by making far-out promises that sometimes seem to work but often fail.
 Here’s the point.
 We all start with a simple seed of faith.
 Some hide it.
 Some throw it away.
-Some place unrealistic expectations on it.
+Some put unrealistic expectations on it.
 Some put it in a display case for all to see.
 A few plant it in their heart.